lightningjw/bsn-pbp-analysis/README.md

 # Predicting Shot Success in Professional Basketball 🏀
 [View on GitHub](#)

-## Overview
+# Overview
 This project analyzes play-by-play data from the Baloncesto Superior Nacional league to predict shot success based on game context and player dynamics.
 By examining features like defensive strategy, game timing, and player matcups, I aim to create an accurate model that can be used to provide actionable insights for optimizing team strategies and player performance.

 ---

-## Introduction
+# Introduction

-**Key Question:** Can we predict shot success (Make/Miss) using game context and player information?
+**Key Question:**
+> Can we predict whether a given shot attempt will be successful, using only information available “at the moment” of the shot?

 Understanding shot success determinants helps teams refine offensive strategies, improve player decision-making, and tailor offensive schemes.

-### Dataset Overview:
+## Dataset Overview:
 The dataset was sourced using a combination of the SynergySports API and webscraping data from the BSN official website.
-This data has **12,500 plays** from the 2024-2025 season.
+This data has **12,500 plays (rows)** from the 2024-2025 season.

-### Key Features:
+## Key Features:
-- `shot_outcome`: Make/Miss (target variable)
-- `shot_outcome`: Whether shot was Make or Miss
+1. `shot_outcome` (target): Whether shot was Make or Miss
-- `zone`: If defense is in zone defense
+2. `zone`: If defense is in zone defense (True/False)
-- `total_game_clock`: Time left in game
+3. `total_game_clock`: Seconds remaining in game (calculated from quarter + clock)
-- `gameQuarter`: Quarter of the game
+4. `gameQuarter`: Quarter of the game (1 through 4)
-- `homeEvent`: Team on offense is home team
+5. `homeEvent`: Team on offense is home team (True/False)
-- `Home Team`: Team that is hosting game
-- `Away Team`: Team that is not hosting game
-- `sob`: If play is sideline out of bounds play
+6. `sob`: If play is sideline out of bounds play (True/False)
-- `eob`: If play is end of game baseline inbounds play
+7. `eob`: If play is end of game baseline inbounds play (True/False)
-- `ato`: If play is after timeout
+8. `ato`: If play is after timeout (True/False)
-- `shot`: Type of shot
+9. `shot`: Type of shot (Layup, Jumper, FreeThrow, etc.)
-- `O Player Name`: Player taking the shot
+10. `O Player Name`: Offensive player attempting shot
-- `D Player Name`: Primary defender
+11. `D Player Name`: Primary defender on the play

-### Why This Dataset Matters
+## Why This Dataset Matters
-As an analyst for The Guaynabo Mets, a team in the BSN, this dataset provides a rich, real-world representation of basketball player performance across last season.
+As an analyst for The Guaynabo Mets, a team in the BSN, this dataset provides a rich, real-world representation of basketball player performance across last season which allows me to help the team in multiple areas.

-Key insights: By predicting shot outcomes based on game context, I can help improve the team's game strategies and player evaluations.
-Practical applications: Combining raw performance metrics with situational data (e.g., home/away games and opponent strength) offers a deeper understanding of player dynamics.
+- Strategic Value: Identifying high‑probability shot scenarios can guide play‑calling and in‑game decision‑making.
+- Player Evaluation: Quantifies how much each factor (e.g., defender, shot type, clock pressure) contributes to success.
+- Real‑Time Analytics: Lays groundwork for in‑game dashboards that forecast success probabilities before each shot.

 Predicting outcomes is more than analyzing past performance.
 It requires understanding nuances like game location, opponent strength, and player form.
 This project combines these factors to predict future performance, offering actionable insights for coaches, analysts, and enthusiasts alike.

 ---